QureshiYousuf/Portfolio/README.md

 ### `Role`

-• Led the end-to-end development process of the Instant Cash Pick using the MERN stack (MongoDB, Express.js, React.js, Node.js).\
+• Led the end-to-end development process of the Instant Hub using the MERN stack (MongoDB, Express.js, React.js, Node.js).\
 • Build responsive and interactive user interfaces using modern frontend technologies such as React.js, Redux ToolKit, RTK QUery,